African Theological Studies: Plagiarizing Academic and Non-Academic Sources

 While Nwaigwe's 2013 study of canonical law and marriage in Nigeria (volume 6 in the series) references some academic publications, it does not always give credit where necessary.
 On p.
 90, almost all of the third paragraph is copied verbatim from Glenn Olsen's study of the history of marriage.
 In another section, the passage "civil divorce cannot dissolve the marriage bond, and a divorced person cannot enter into a new valid marriage while the first spouse is still alive" (p.
 98) is verbatim from a Liberian source; he does not cite it.
 If made aware of the source, many would question why such introductory facts are being taken from a Liberian newsletter.
 The second paragraph on p.
 127 is taken verbatim from Gerard Sheehy's practical guide to canon law, but without attributing Sheehy.

 The Nigerian doctoral candidate also copies from inappropriate sources.
 At the end of the second paragraph on p.
 317, there is verbatim text overlap from a handbook for marriage preparation issued for parish use by the Archdiocese of Newark.
 Such texts are not usually considered valid sources for research on the doctoral level.

-Author Lennoxie N. Lusabe published the 20th monograph in the series in 2020.
-He teaches canon law at Tangaza University College and at the Catholic University of Eastern Africa.
-Lusabe's book on participative structures in the AMECEA plagiarizes from a book by Makarios Tillyrides, the Eastern Orthodox Archbishop of Nairobi.
-Lusabe uses the following sentence on p.
+Author published the 20th monograph in the series in 2020.
+He teaches canon law.
+The book on participative structures in the AMECEA plagiarizes from a book by Makarios Tillyrides, the Eastern Orthodox Archbishop of Nairobi.
+He uses the following sentence on p.
 46-47 without attributing its author: "It is especially the concern of the local church and entrusted to the guide of the local bishop to coordinate the commitment to evangelization, by gathering the faithful together, confirming them in the Faith through the priests and supporting them in the fulfillment of their respective tasks."
 It was originally published on p.
 389 of Tillyride's 2011 book.